shotstack/php-demos/README.md

 - **serve-api/destination.php** -
     Shows how to exclude a render from being sent to the Shotstack hosting destination.

+- **s3.js** -
+    Sends a rendered video to an S3 bucket and excludes it from Shotstack.
+Requires an AWS account and S3 bucket.

 ### Template examples

 - **templates/create.php** -